robingram/commercejs-list-products-react/README.md

-# Listing products with React.js
+# Listing products with React.js and Commerce.js

 This guide will illustrate how to create a simple list of products from Chec using Commerce.js and React.js.